blocknetdx/documentation/docs/wallet/send-funds.md

 inputs manually*__, then click the __*Select coin inputs*__ button below that selection to choose the inputs.
 (Continued below under [Coin Control](#coin-control).)

-    ### Coin Control

 	!!! warning "If you don't see the Coin Control features as shown in the screen above, use your mouse wheel or trackpad to scroll the window until they appear.
 Alternatively, expand the size of the window until the Coin Control features appear."

+    ### Coin Control

-	Funds are organized in your wallet in terms of [addresses](/resources/glossary/#address) and
+	Funds in your wallet are organized in terms of [addresses](/resources/glossary/#address) and
 	[inputs](/resources/glossary/#input).
 To illustrate, we can make an analogy to a physical wallet.
 An
-	[address](/resources/glossary/#address) would be like a section of your physical wallet which is separated from other sections by some kind of physical divider.
-An [input](/resources/glossary/#input)
+	[address](/resources/glossary/#address) is like a section of your physical wallet which is separated from other sections.
+An
+	[input](/resources/glossary/#input)
-	would be a bill that gets stored in one of the sections of your wallet.
+	is like a bill that is stored in one section of your wallet.
 In one section of your physical wallet you might have three $20 bills and two $5 bills, for a total of $70 in that section of your wallet.
-In a similar way, one address of your Blocknet wallet might contain three 20 BLOCK inputs and two 5 BLOCK inputs, for a total of 70 BLOCK in that address of your Blocknet wallet.
+In a similar way, one address of your Blocknet wallet might contain three 20 BLOCK inputs and two 5 BLOCK inputs, for a total of 70 BLOCK in that address of your wallet.

 	When you click the __*Select coin inputs*__ button in the *Coin Control* section of the screen